vgcman16/Alex-2.0/README.md

 The `runLlama` helper in `ai-service/llama.js` executes the binary and returns the generated text.

+## Cost Dashboard

+Each OpenRouter request can include `usage` tracking to report token counts and cost.
+The `cost-dashboard` module aggregates these usage objects and exposes the total credits consumed during a session.

 ## Contributing

 Contributions are welcome!
 Fork the repository, create a new branch for your feature or bug fix, and submit a pull request.
 Please keep your commits concise and provide clear descriptions of your changes.